-In order to discuss the potential impact on individual employers in 2008 and beyond, as well as the underlying concepts driving funding levels, reserve balances, and contribution rates, IMRF will schedule a series of meetings throughout the state.
+In order to discuss the potential impact on individual employers in 2009 and beyond, as well as the underlying concepts driving funding levels, reserve balances, and contribution rates, IMRF will schedule a series of meetings throughout the state.
 These meetings will give IMRF the opportunity to answer any specific questions you or any other representatives of your unit of government might have.

 These meetings will also provide an opportunity for IMRF to discuss certain initiatives and other matters that are taking place at your retirement plan.
 The dates and locations will be provided in a subsequent General Memorandum.
-The meetings will be held after you receive your 2008 Advance Rate Notice.
-IMRF will mail the Advance Rate Notices in early April 2007.